TIm-the-IT-dad/osticket-prereqs/README.md

 </p>
 <p>
-Created a permission inside ost-config file that allowed everyone full access - not good to do in real life but osTicket needed full control to configuration file for lab (Step-20)
+Created a permission inside "ost-config" file that allowed everyone full access - not good to do in real life but osTicket needed full control to configure file for the lab (Step-20)
 </p>
 <p>
 <br />